 In 1950, Terry Trench and Terry Bishop worked again together on Trooping the Colour 1949, made by the Crown Film Unit for the Foreign Office.

 El Dorado (1951), a documentary about British Guiana, was directed by John Alderson and edited by Terry Trench, with a commentary written by James Cameron and music by Elisabeth Lutyens.
-It received an Oscar nomination.

 Denis Forman writing in Sight and Sound in 1952 on the closure of the Crown Film Unit comments that: 'It would be sad indeed if documentary were to lose the genial and understanding leadership of Ralph Nunn May, Margaret Thompson’s precious talent in the handling of children and young people, the enthusiasm and instructional skill of Richard Warren, Ken Cameron’s unique experience as sound director and Terry Trench’s authority in the cutting room.'